Wandalen/wretry.action/Readme.md

 ## Features

 - Retries Github `JavaScript` actions.
+- Retries `GitHub Docker` actions utilizing a `Dockerfile` as the image source.
+- Retries private actions.
+The option `github_token` is used for private repositories.
-The action can be an action repository that is not published on `Marketplace`.
+- The action can be an action repository that is not published on `Marketplace`.
-- Retries Github `Docker` actions that use `Dockerfile` as an image.
 - Retries shell commands.
 Uses default shells to run commands.
 - Can retry single action or single command ( multiline command ), but not both simultaneously.
 - Retries `main`, `pre` and `post` stages of external actions.
 - Always has `pre` and `post` stages.
 If external action has `pre` or/and `post` stage, then action run it also.
-- Handles no conditions in external actions ( fields `pre-if` and `post-if` ).
-All stages of external action will be performed.
+- Action handles conditions in `JavaScript` actions ( fields `pre-if` and `post-if` ).
+Some conditions can be unsolvable and then action skips the stage.
+- Executes only the main script of Docker actions, excluding pre-entrypoint and post-entrypoint scripts.
 - Resolves external action default inputs from next contexts : `github`, `env`, `job`, `matrix`, `inputs`.
 - Retries actions with defined number of attempts ( default is 2 ).
 - Retries actions with defined delay between attempts ( default is 0 ).